DarkMattz/STRIGComputer/README.md

 # STRIGComputer
-The first NodeJS training.
-This app made for my university assignment.

-Not 100% done, overwhelmed by the backend.
+The first NodeJS training.\This app made for my university assignment.\Not 100% done, overwhelmed by the backend.

 # Description
-STRIGComputer is a online shop where people can buy and sell computer parts.\nSTRIGComputer have a warranty for all of their products.
+STRIGComputer is a online shop where people can buy and sell computer parts.\STRIGComputer have a warranty for all of their products.

 # Access the app
 You can access this application at [strigcomputer.herokuapp.com](https://strigcomputer.herokuapp.com)